UWrc/UWrc.github.io/docs/storage/cli.md

 ## S3cmd

-S3cmd is a free command line tool and client for uploading, retrieving and managing data in KOPAH S3.
+S3cmd is a free command line tool and client for uploading, retrieving and managing data in KOPAH.
 It is best suited for power users who are familiar with command line programs.
-It is also ideal for batch scripts and if automated backup to S3 is desired.
+It is also ideal for batch scripts and if automated backup to KOPAH is desired.

 S3cmd is available for uploading data to KOPAH from your local computer and with usage on `klone`.